JackHulsey/JackHulsey/README.md

 Hi!
-My name is Jack Hulsey and I am currently a student at St. Lawrence University!
+My name is Jack Hulsey and I'm a senior studying Computer Science and Mathematics at St. Lawrence University

+I’m currently focused on algorithmic analysis and web development, and I’m working on a project that ranks football teams using complex linear algebra.
+As the Captain of the Nordic Ski team at St. Lawrence, I’m really making the most of my time in Canton!

 <!--
 **JackHulsey/JackHulsey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.